calwoo/calwoo.github.io/posts/2020-08-11-stochastic-gradients.markdown

 However, a limitation of autodiff concerns nodes in the computational graph that do not represent a deterministic operation, but instead a conditional distribution on its parent nodes.
 For example, in a *variational autoencoder* the encoder takes the input to a probabilistic latent variable, whose samples provide the input to the subsequent decoder neural network.
 The loss function in this case is an expectation over all of the possible values of the stochastic latent node, and we expect for an end-to-end model to be trained via backpropagation in the same way as a normal deterministic autoencoder.

 In this post, we will review stochastic gradient estimators.
-My motivation for this and the next few blog posts is to understand how to perform Bayesian inference on probabilistic models of discrete counts data, which is a type of data I often deal with at Prognos.
+My motivation for this post is to understand how to perform Bayesian inference on probabilistic models of discrete counts data, which is a type of data I often deal with.

 ### stochastic gradients